 The truth about Salesforce Enterprise License Agreements (SELA)...is it right for you?

-We’ve found that the average savings potential for a company switching from a Salesforce Enterprise License Agreement (SELA) to a standard Salesforce Subscription Agreement is 41.3%.
 Yet many large enterprises still honor their SELA agreements simply “because we’ve always had one.”
 Subsequently, these companies have a difficult time benchmarking the value they’re extracting from a SELA vs any other contracting method.

 While Salesforce will present these agreements in a way that may seem extremely advantageous to the customer, the truth is they’re rarely a good fit.In this article we are going to explain: